vectra-ai-research/Halberd/README.md

-# Halberd: Multi-Cloud Security Testing Framework 🛡️
+# Halberd: Multi-Cloud Security Testing Tool 🛡️

 <p align="center">
   <img src="assets/halberd_logo_banner.jpg" alt="logo" width="100%" align="center"/>
 </p>

-Halberd is a powerful, multi-cloud security testing framework.
+Halberd is a powerful, multi-cloud security testing tool.
 Born out of the need for a unified, easy-to-use tool, Halberd enables you to proactively assess your cloud defenses by executing a comprehensive array of attack techniques across Entra ID, M365, Azure, and AWS.
 With its intuitive web interface, you can simulate real-world attacks, generate valuable telemetry, and validate your security controls with ease & speed.

 ## What's the big deal? 🤔